csrhddlam/csrhddlam.github.io/index.md

 My research interest is computer vision with focuses on recognition and segmentation of images and videos.
 <!--- -->
-**Hiring: We are actively recruiting research interns.** Our team works on video understanding, vision-language, generation-recognition.
-If you are interested in these opportunities, please email me for details.
+**Hiring: We are recruiting research interns** interested in video understanding, vision-language, and generation-recognition.
+If you are interested in the opportunities, please email me for details.
 <!--- -->
 ## News